CVE-2026-8681: CWE-862 Missing Authorization in essentialplugin Essential Chat Support

 Technical Summary

-CVE-2026-8681 is an authorization bypass vulnerability in the Essential Chat Support WordPress plugin (versions up to 1.0.1).
-The plugin fails to properly verify user authorization before processing a POST request containing ecs_reset_settings=1, allowing unauthenticated attackers to reset all plugin configuration settings to their defaults.
-This includes resetting general settings, display rules, custom CSS, and WooCommerce tab settings.
+CVE-2026-8681 is an authorization bypass vulnerability in the Essential Chat Support WordPress plugin (up to version 1.0.1).
+The plugin fails to verify user authorization before processing a POST request parameter (ecs_reset_settings=1), enabling unauthenticated attackers to reset all plugin settings to their defaults.
+This includes general plugin configurations, display rules, custom CSS, and WooCommerce tab settings.
 The vulnerability is classified under CWE-862 (Missing Authorization).
-No vendor-provided patch or official remediation is currently documented.
+There is no vendor-provided patch or official remediation at this time, and no known exploits in the wild have been reported.

 Potential Impact